kibook/s1kd-tools/s1kd-checkrefs/README.md

 -t &lt;target&gt;
 Only check and/or update references within this module.
 All other modules will only be used as sources.

+-d &lt;dir&gt;
+Check references between data modules in the specified directory.
+Additional data modules can still be specified with -s.

 -c
 Only check/update references within the content section of modules.